bellockk/RADStack/README.md

    12. In the `Manager DN` entry field, enter `cn=admin,dc=ldap,dc=example,dc=com`
    13. In the `Manager Password` entry field enter `secret`
    14. In the `Display Name LDAP attribute` entry field, enter `cn`
-   14. In the `Email Address LDAP attribute` entry field, enter `Email`
+   14. In the `Email Address LDAP attribute` entry field, enter `mail`
    15. In the `Authorization` group, check `Logged-in users can do anything`
    16. Click the `Save` button at the bottom of the screen.
 8. Bind Project Managment to LDAP